cylab-tw/raccoon/README.md

 ## Supported library
 * Raccoon DICOM Server uses several open source libraries as following:
   - <a href="https://github.com/cornerstonejs/dicomParser">dicomParser</a> for parsing DICOM tags.
-  - <a href="https://github.com/DCMTK/dcmtk">dcmtk</a> use dcm2json to generating DICOM json
+  - <a href="https://github.com/DCMTK/dcmtk">dcmtk</a> use dcm2json to generating DICOM json and use dcmj2pnm to create jpeg image.
-  - <a href="https://pydicom.github.io">pydicom</a> convert DICOM object to jpeg for the retrieve option of the WADO-URI service
+  - <a href="http://gdcm.sourceforge.net/">gdcm</a> and <a href="https://pydicom.github.io">pydicom</a> convert DICOM JPEG2000 to jpeg for the retrieve option of the WADO-URI service

 ## Related toolkits
 * <a href="https://www.npmjs.com/package/fhir-mongoose-schema-generator/">fhir-mongoose-schema-generator</a>.
 It can generate the collection's schema in MongoDB from mapping to FHIR resources used in Raccoon automatically.
 * Raccoon provides a tool to convert DICOM objects included in a study to a FHIR ImagingStudy resources stored as a MononDB document.